tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - `functional.portal.link*` (see `functional.yaml.gotmpl` for details) are going to be moved into the `theme.*` tree, we are also going to move the icons used for the links currently found under `theme.imagery.portalEntries` in this step.
 - We will explicitly set the [database schema configuration](https://www.xwiki.org/xwiki/bin/view/Documentation/AdminGuide/Configuration/#HConfigurethenamesofdatabaseschemas) for XWiki to avoid the use of the `public` schema.
-- Adding support for `storageClassName` templating of various components requiring upgrading of the existing PVCs:
+- Removal of the `OPENDESK_1_12_0_SKIP_PVC_MIGRATION` option that was [introduced with openDesk 1.12.0](#fixed-helmfile-templating-storageclassnames-for-nubus-openproject-and-ox-connector).
-  - `persistence.storages.oxConnector.storageClassName`
+- Focussing on PostgreSQL all components except OX App Suite components:
-  - `persistence.storages.nubusUdmListener.storageClassName`
+  - Removal of the XWiki MariaDB support.
-  - `persistence.storages.nubusProvisioningNats.storageClassName`
+  - Removal of the Nextcloud MariaDB support.

 ## Overview and mandatory upgrade path